Wisedemic/BedNBlockchain/README.md

     PORT=3000
     NODE_ENV=production

-This file is critical for a successful build.
+* This file is critical for a successful build.

-# How to Run / Install
-1. npm i
-2. npm start

 by Tristan Navarrete